BradleyCodeU/bradleycodeu.github.io/_wd/bootstrap/bootstrap-4-colors.md

 </div>
 <hr>
 <h2>Container Border and Color</h2>
-<p><span style="background-color: #ffff99;">A single html object (like a div) can have several classes.
+<p><span >A single html object (like a div) can have several classes.
 Multiple Bootstrap classes, such as background color and text color, are often used together with containers</span>.
 In the example below, each div is a container with size 3 padding, and size 3 y-axis margins.
 The first div will have a border.
 The second with have a dark background and white text.
 Click the Try it Yourself link to experiment with adding/removing Bootstrap classes.</p>
 <div class="w3-example">
 <h3>Example</h3>
 <div class="w3-code notranslate htmlHigh">